williamtroup/Heat.js/RECENT_CHANGES.md

 - Added a new binding option called "dynamicColorRange.color", which states the hex color to start with (defaults to an empty string).
 - Added a new binding option called "dynamicColorRange.totalColors", which states the total number of color ranges to create (defaults to 5).
 - Added a new binding option called "dynamicColorRange.startMinimum", which states where the first color range minimum should start (defaults to 10).
+- Added a new binding area called "sideMenu".
+- Added a new binding option called "sideMenu.enabled", which states if the side menu is enabled (defaults to true).
+- Added a new binding option called "sideMenu.showToolTips", which states if tooltips should be shown for the buttons (defaults to true).

 #### **Binding Options - Custom Triggers - Breaking:**
 - BREAKING: Renamed "events.onDayClick" to "events.onMapDayClick".